NEW NORMANDY FARM

 She learned from great French Showjumper riders such as Michel Hecart and Philippe Moles, both members of the French Show Jumping Team, and Muriel Leonardi, International Dressage rider, judge and “Chef d’équipe” of the French Junior and Young Rider Dressage Teams.
 Stephanie learned different techniques from each coach and molded them together into what worked best for she and her horses, competing in several Young Riders championships in France.

 Arnaud developed a strong interest in breeding many years ago, following his quest for the perfect horse in France.
-He takes pride in the breeding program at the New Normandy Farm, carefully matching broodmares and stallions together based on pedigree, physical conformation, athletic ability as well as temperament.
-As Arnaud often emphasizes from experience, temperament is key.
-“What is the point of breeding the perfect sport horse if he is too difficult to be handled?”
 Like many breeders, his biggest reward is to bring along young horses that produce show results for his clients.

 When Stephanie was a small child, her first work of art was to draw a horse.
 To this day her parents still wonder how that baby girl from the city could possibly develop an interest in horses.
 Stephanie began to ride when she was three year old in France, where she received academic training in Dressage and Jumping from the French Riding School.
 There, flat work was emphasized as the critical foundation for the jumping skills required for both the horse and rider.
 Stephanie passed the “Eperon d’Argent”, the last step and mandatory exam required to enter French registered shows and the requirement for entering the educational program to become an instructor.